 If a picture is worth a thousand words, and a video is twenty-four pictures (frames) per second…

 In the end, your goal as a marketer is to make people believe in you and your company.
 For example, if you sell sporting goods, that may involve looking like winners, while a health device manufacturer might talk about how much they care for the community.
 The story might be why you, personally, are involved in the business, in an effort to show customers why the business is worth caring about.
-Regardless of the message you’re putting across, video is by far the most effective way to spark feelings in your viewer; in one minute, you can create an entire emotional arc that leaves you and your company branded on their hearts.
+Regardless of the message you’re putting across, video is by far the most effective way to spark feelings in your viewer; in one minute, you can create an entire emotional arc that leaves you and your company brand on their hearts.
 There’s no other marketing technique capable of that.

 Video is the way to increase customer interaction, convert sales, inform and educate people about your products and stay on top in the ever-churning information sea.
-If you’re looking for a partner in creating and promoting a marketing strategy for your business, video and otherwise, contact us to see how we can help you.
+If you’re looking for a partner in creating and promoting a marketing strategy for your business, video, and otherwise, contact us to see how we can help you.